DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Non-repudiation of delivery: receiver cannot say they have received a different message (other than what they actually received)
     - Most common method of non-repudiation is digital signatures
     - Digital signatures rely on certificates
-    - If a digital signature was verified with the public key of the sender, then we know that it was created using the sender's private key
+    - If a digital signature was verified with the public key of the sender, then we know that it was created using the sender's private key.
+If 🅰️ wants to digitally sign a message he’s sending to 🅱️ so that 🅱️ can be sure the message came from 🅰️ without modification while in transit. 🅰️ should encrypt the message digest with 🅰️'s own private key.
+When 🅱️ receives the message, 🅱️ will decrypt the digest with 🅰️’s public key and then compute the digest.
+If the two digests match, 🅱️ can be assured that the message truly originated from 🅰️.
     - Private key should only be known to the sender, so the verification proves to the recipient that the signature came from the sender, providing origin authentication
     - The recipient (or anyone else) can demonstrate that process to a third party providing nonrepudiation
     - Data encryption provides confidentiality